MarcellinoCO/movie-catalogue-app/README.md

 - [x] Catalogue screen
 - [x] Details screen
 - [x] Discover movies and TV shows
+- [x] Add and remove favorite movie and TV show

 ### Things I used in the project
 - Kotlin